FOLFIRI (Irinotecan de Gramont, Irinotecan modified de Gramont)

 - Confusion or unsteadiness

-You may have some of the above effects.
+You may have a few of the above effects.
+They may be mild or more severe.
 A side effect may get worse through your course of treatment.
 Or you may have more side effects as the course goes on.
 This depends on

 - How many times you've had a drug before